Ravenbrook/mps/manual/source/guide/advanced.rst

 .. note::

-    The garbage collector may run at any time, so the table may become be stale at any time after calling :c:func:`mps_ld_add`, perhaps even before you've added the new key.
+    The garbage collector may run at any time, so a key may become stale at any time after calling :c:func:`mps_ld_add`, perhaps even before you've added it!

     It's best to postpone worrying about this until this key is actually looked up, when the staleness will be discovered.
 After all, it may